Cobb County weather forecast for Wednesday August 10

 This forecast is centered on Dobbins Air Reserve Base in Marietta.

-Showers and thunderstorms likely, mainly after 4 p.m.
-Patchy fog before 9 a.m.
-Otherwise, partly sunny, with a high near 87.
+Showers and thunderstorms likely, mainly after 3 p.m.
+Partly sunny, with a high near 87.
 Southwest wind around 5 mph.
 Chance of precipitation is 60 percent.

-Showers and thunderstorms likely, mainly before 1 a.m.
-Mostly cloudy, with a low around 70.
-Southwest wind around 5 mph becoming calm after midnight.
+Showers and thunderstorms likely, mainly before 8 p.m.
+Mostly cloudy, with a low around 69.
+Southwest wind around 5 mph becoming calm in the evening.
 Chance of precipitation is 60 percent.

 Thursday

-Showers and thunderstorms likely, mainly after 2 p.m.
+Showers and thunderstorms likely, mainly after 3 p.m.
 Partly sunny, with a high near 85.
-West wind 5 to 10 mph.
-Chance of precipitation is 70 percent.
+Calm wind becoming west around 5 mph in the morning.
+Chance of precipitation is 60 percent.

 Thursday Night

 Showers and thunderstorms likely, mainly before 8 p.m.
-Mostly cloudy, with a low around 68.
+Mostly cloudy, with a low around 69.
+West wind around 5 mph.
 Chance of precipitation is 60 percent.

 Friday

-A 30 percent chance of showers and thunderstorms after 2 p.m.
+A slight chance of showers between 8 a.m and 2 p.m, then a chance of showers and thunderstorms after 2 p.m.
 Mostly sunny, with a high near 87.
+North wind 5 to 10 mph.
+Chance of precipitation is 30 percent.

 Friday Night